Understanding the Two Types of DEA Search Warrants

-For health care providers that prescribe, dispense, and administer controlled-substance medications, the legal risks of non-compliance with the Controlled Substances Act and other federal health care laws include the risk of investigation by the Drug Enforcement Administration (DEA).
-The DEA, which often works in collaboration with the Department of Justice (DOJ), Department of Health and Human Services (DHHS), and various other federal agencies, is responsible for investigating providers suspected of engaging in prescription-related health care fraud – including fraud contributing to the nation’s opioid abuse epidemic.
+For healthcare providers that administer, dispense, and prescribe, controlled-substance medications, the legal risks of non-compliance with the Controlled Substances Act and other federal healthcare laws include the risk of investigation by the Drug Enforcement Administration (DEA).
+The DEA, which frequently works in collaboration with the Department of Justice (DOJ), Department of Health and Human Services (DHHS), and various other federal agencies, is in charge of investigating providers suspected of engaging in prescription-related healthcare fraud–– including fraud contributing to the nation’s opioid abuse epidemic.

-When investigating health care providers, the DEA has a number of tools at its disposal.
-These tools include two types of search warrants: (i) a criminal search warrant, and (ii) an administrative inspection warrant (or administrative search warrant).
+The DEA has a number of tools at its disposal when investigating healthcare providers.
+These tools include two types of search warrants: a criminal search warrant, and an administrative inspection warrant (or administrative search warrant).

-While receipt of either type of warrant is a matter to be taken extremely seriously, it is important to know which type of warrant the DEA is using to investigate your business or practice.
-Each has different potential ramifications (although any type of federal health care fraud investigation can ultimately lead to criminal charges), and providers’ obligations when served with each type of warrant vary.
+While receiving either type of warrant is a matter to be taken very seriously, it is critical to know which type of warrant the DEA is utilizing to investigate your business or practice.
+Each has different potential ramifications (although any type of federal healthcare fraud investigation can ultimately lead to criminal charges), and providers’ obligations when served with each type of warrant vary.

 1. Criminal Search Warrants in DEA Investigations

-When the DEA is working with other agencies to determine whether prosecutors should pursue criminal charges, it must obtain a search warrant from a federal judge before entering your premises.
-In criminal investigations, health care providers and their personnel are protected by the Fourth Amendment to the U.S. Constitution, which prohibits unreasonable searches and seizures.
+The DEA must obtain a search warrant from a federal judge before entering your premises.
+The Fourth Amendment to the U.S. Constitution, which prohibits unreasonable searches and seizures, protects healthcare providers and their personnel in criminal investigations.
 This means that federal judges can only issue search warrants with “probable cause.”
-And in order to demonstrate probable cause, DEA agents must typically submit an affidavit with facts indicating some form of health care fraud involving controlled substances.
+In order to demonstrate probable cause, DEA agents must usually submit an affidavit with facts indicating some form of healthcare fraud involving controlled substances.

-Federal criminal search warrants are subject to various other requirements and limitations as well.
+Federal criminal search warrants are also subject to various other requirements and limitations.
 For example, under Rule 41 of the Federal Rules of Criminal Procedure, a search warrant must direct the DEA to:

 - return the warrant to a designated judge.